fatih/subvim/README.md

 plugins or binaries.
 * Full featured autocompletion via YCM.
 No need to compile the YCM plugin, subvim has already pre-compiled binaries included.
+* Snippet system with over 40 languages and configurable
 * Restore latest state (tab, files) when quitting and restarting again.
 * Automatic closing of quotes, parenthesis, brackets and etc..
 * ... many other fixes and improvements.